ssube/isolex/docs/dev/style.md

 | src/          | typescript source                                             |
 | test/         | mocha tests                                                   |
 | vendor/       | vendored (inlined, submoduled, etc) dependencies and typedefs |

+## TODOs

+There are no shame in TODOs, unless you merge them into master.
+Code climate is set up to catch them in PRs, so use them liberally while developing features.

+When a TODO falls in a TS doc comment (jsdoc-style blocks), use `@TODO`.
+Otherwise, it must appear as `TODO: task`.
+TODOs in source MUST be in a comment, TODOS in documentation MUST be in a block quote.

+`make todo` will show any TODO comments, along with a few other issues that can be detected with `grep`.

 ## Typescript